 - Cosmetic blemishes or normal wearing on fabrics and materials that do not impede the performance of the item. *The Tried + TREW Coverage is not meant to be your way of getting a brand new product after only a year of use, but rather a safeguard against those accidental damages that render your gear unwearable.

-- Examples of common manufacturing defects that will likely be covered by our 3-year Factory Warranty:
+- Examples of common manufacturing defects that will likely be covered by our 3-year TREW Warranty:

 - Several stitches failing